 - ELECTRIC FILE- Okay so if you are a DIYer this is optional!
 E-files are great for like the SERIOUS at home nail tech.
 Like this is your fave hobby and you love sitting down and learning all things nails.
 This is what you will use to remove cuticle and also to remove your gel.
 The thing with e-files though, is the high quality ones can be very pricey, and for the DIY nail tech, you most likely are not down to drop $300-$400 on one.
-From previous comments and messages I’ve received from nail enthusiasts, everyone seems to agree that this e-file is great value for the price especially for limited use (as in not everyday heavy usage, multiple clients a day etc.) I ordered one in hopes to back up these claims for you and honestly, I am very impressed for a cheaper e-file!
-I approve.
-Here it is.
+SO I ordered one of these amazon ones in hopes to get a cheaper yet decent quality one for you and I am very impressed for a cheaper e-file!
+I approve!!!

 *Same convo as your curing unit however.
-I wouldn't recommend that one for nail techs who will be using this all day everyday.
-If you are interesting in investing in an e-file for clients and a LOT of use- here is mine, super smooth, rechargeable (great for house calls) small, and HIGH power.
+I wouldn't recommend that specific electric file for nail techs who will be using this all day everyday.
+If you are interestied in investing in an e-file for clients and a LOT of use- here is mine, super smooth, rechargeable (great for house calls) small, and HIGH powered.

 - ELECTRIC FILE BITS- This is obviously tied with the electric file, which makes this optional as well.
 So if you are not planning to get an electric file, then skip this!
 But if you ARE, I created a whole blog post dedicated to analyzing the pros and cons of different gel removal bits and cuticle bits for nail people at any skill level!
 Click here to read it.